rust-lang/rust/doc/adding_lints.md

 Note that you don't have to create this file yourself, we'll get to generating the `.stderr` files further down.

-Let's create the test file at `tests/ui/foo_functions.rs`.
+We start by creating the test file at `tests/ui/foo_functions.rs`.
 It doesn't really matter what the file is called, but it's a good convention to name it after the lint it is testing, so `foo_functions.rs` it is.

-Inside we put some examples to get started:
+Inside the file we put some examples to get started:

 ```rust
 #![warn(clippy::foo_functions)]